Local Governance Committee

 MRS ANNA HAWKINS (CHAIR)

-Father Hingley has been a priest in The Church of England for 44 years.
-A graduate of St Chad’s College in the University of Durham he completed this Theological Training at St Stephen’s House, Oxford.
-Having moved around the country experiencing industrial, rural and urban ministry, Father Hingley has been the vicar of St Alban, Protomartyr, Romford for 29 years.
+Father Hingley has been a priest in The Church of England for 47 years.
+A graduate of St Chad’s College in the University of Durham he completed his Theological Training at St Stephen’s House, Oxford.
+Having moved around the country experiencing industrial, rural and urban ministry, Father Hingley has been the Vicar of St Alban, Protomartyr, Romford for 32 years.
 He is the longest serving Incumbent in the Deanery of Havering.

 Father Hingley has been a Governor at Frances Bardsley since 1996 and Chairman of Governors from 2008-2018.
 In 2013 the Frances Bardsley Academy for Girls joined The Chelmsford Diocesan Board of Education Affiliated Schools Scheme.
-He has been a Governor of Squirrels Heath Junior School since 2004.
-Until its closure in 2009 Father Hingley as a Governor of The Manor Primary School for 13 years, 10 of which he was Chairman of Governors.
+He has been a Governor of Squirrels Heath Junior School since 2004 and is currently Vice Chair of Governors.
+Until its closure in 2009 Father Hingley was a Governor of The Manor Primary School for 13 years, 10 of which he was Chairman of Governors.
+In 2018 Father Hingley was appointed a Governor of The Bridge (Alternative Provision) Romford

-Engaged in the life of the local community and beyond, Father Hingley has been Chaplain to and an Executive Committee member of The Havering Chamber of Commerce and Industry since 1996.
-He has served as Chaplin to The Mayor of Havering 2012-13 and 2016 – 17
+Engaged in the life of the local community and beyond, Father Hingley has served as Chaplain to and an Executive Committee member of The Havering Chamber of Commerce and Industry since 1996.
+He has served as Chaplain to The Mayor of Havering 2012-13 and 2016 – 17.

 St Alban’s Romford is a leading major Commissioner of Outstanding Contemporary Ecclesiastical Art holding twenty-five Design Awards.